CoFH/cofh.github.io/docs/augment-andesitic-subduction/index.md

 -----

 ### Installation
-A andesitic subduction augment can be installed in the Augmentation tab in an [igneous extruder](/docs/igneous-extruder/)'s GUI.
+An andesitic subduction augment can be installed in the Augmentation tab in an [igneous extruder](/docs/igneous-extruder/)'s GUI.
 It is a specialization that cannot be installed together with other specialization augments.